Connect with others who understand.

 You can give your loved one the gift of nature without leaving the house by bringing them a small bouquet of fresh-cut flowers — either picked by you or store-bought.
 You can also take them out for a nature walk, an outdoor picnic, or a scenic drive.
 If there’s one takeaway from the journey with Alzheimer’s disease, it’s that the best things in life are free.
 Gifts don’t have to be expensive to be meaningful.

 What have you gifted your loved one with Alzheimer’s?
 If you have Alzheimer’s, what gifts would you like to receive?
-Share in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 We'd love to hear from you!
 Please share your name and email to post and read comments.